 Moving, copying and removing pages

-Use drag-and-drop to move a page, or select Cut in the context menu for the page you want to move, and select Paste for the destination page.
-You can also move pages by using keyboard commands Ctrl+x or Cmd+x, and Ctrl+v or Cmd+v.
+Use drag and drop to move a page, or select Cut in the context menu for the page you want to move, and select Paste for the destination page.
+You can also move pages by using the keyboard commands CTRL+X for cut (on Mac: CMD+X), and CTRL+V for paste (on Mac: CMD+V).

 Subpages and associated media files in local page folders are copied also, and the links point to the new copy of the page.
 Settings, such as dynamic properties and categories, are copied also with the new page.